inductiva/inductiva/inductiva/tasks/README.md

 # is interrupted.
 task.wait()

 # Turn the simulation into a blocking call.
-Users can kill
+Users kill
 # the remote process if the local process is killed.
 task = my_scenario.simulate()
 with task.sync_context():